xvrsan/asw-1/README.md

 **stop**

-Stop iterating.
+Stop (reject) iterating.
 The left iterator functions will not run any more.

 Notice: `next()` or `stop()` should be called anyway!
 If you do not pass `next`, it will be treated as a resolved promise.